Merry we meet - Merry we meet - Merry we meet

 Book Contents include:

-The amount of press publicity generated throughout the late 1950’s and 60’s had created a genuine resurgence of interest in Witchcraft and the Occult, but by the early 1970’s in America, there were still far more people interested in the Craft than there was people practicing it, or experienced covens willing and able to teach it.
+The amount of press publicity generated throughout the late 1950’s and 60’s had created a genuine resurgence of interest in Witchcraft and the Occult, but by the early 1970’s in America, there were still far more people interested in the Craft than there was people practising it, or experienced covens willing and able to teach it.
 As such Lady Sheba’s Book of Shadows became the template upon which many new covens and traditions were formed, and quickly became a classic best seller in its own time.
 Later in 1972 the “Book of Shadows” was republished and included in her second book as “The Grimoire of Lady Sheba”.

 The Grimoire of Lady Sheba